-The Bank has an internal legal counsel that prepares and reviews all the legal documents.
 The Bank has appointed external legal advisor(s) for advice on various legal issues including legal documentation.

 The current litigations and claims of the Bank are given below:

 On March 7, 2004, the Bank entered into a sale and purchase agreement with a financial institution to purchase shares of a related party for a total consideration of US\$ 5,811,957 including six-month deferred payment costs of US\$ 141,755.
 Concurrently the Bank has entered into an agreement with another related party to sell the same shares for a total consideration of US\$ 5,821,958 including deferred payment costs of US\$ 151,755, payable on September 30, 2004.